greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

 Resource groups that you configure with `CPUSET` have a higher priority on CPU resources.
 The maximum CPU resource usage percentage for all resource groups configured with `CPUSET` on a segment host is the number of CPU cores reserved divided by the number of all CPU cores, multiplied by 100.

-When you configure `CPUSET` for a resource group, Greenplum Database deactivates `cpu_hard_quota_limit` for the group and sets the value to -1.
+When you configure `CPUSET` for a resource group, Greenplum Database deactivates `cpu_max_percent` for the group and sets the value to -1.

 > **Note** You must configure `CPUSET` for a resource group *after* you have enabled resource group-based resource management for your Greenplum Database cluster.

-### <a id="cpu_hard_quota_limit"></a>Assigning CPU Resources by Percentage
+### <a id="cpu_max_percent"></a>Assigning CPU Resources by Percentage

 The Greenplum Database node CPU percentage is divided equally among each segment on the Greenplum node.
-Each resource group that you configure with a `cpu_hard_quota_limit` reserves the specified percentage of the segment CPU for resource management.
+Each resource group that you configure with a `cpu_max_percent` reserves the specified percentage of the segment CPU for resource management.

-The minimum `cpu_hard_quota_limit` percentage you can specify for a resource group is 1, the maximum is 100.
+The minimum `cpu_max_percent` percentage you can specify for a resource group is 1, the maximum is 100.

-The sum of `cpu_hard_quota_limit`s specified for all resource groups that you define in your Greenplum Database cluster must not exceed 100.
+The sum of `cpu_max_percent`s specified for all resource groups that you define in your Greenplum Database cluster must not exceed 100.

-The maximum CPU resource usage for all resource groups configured with a `cpu_hard_quota_limit` on a segment host is the minimum of:
+The maximum CPU resource usage for all resource groups configured with a `cpu_max_percent` on a segment host is the minimum of:

 -   The number of non-reserved CPU cores divided by the number of all CPU cores, multiplied by 100, and
 -   The `gp_resource_group_cpu_limit` value.

-When you configure `cpu_hard_quota_limit` for a resource group, Greenplum Database deactivates `CPUSET` for the group and sets the value to -1.
+When you configure `cpu_max_percent` for a resource group, Greenplum Database deactivates `CPUSET` for the group and sets the value to -1.

 There are two different ways of assigning CPU resources by percentage, determined by the value of the configuration parameter `gp_resource_group_cpu_ceiling_enforcement`:

 #### <a id="elasmod"></a>Elastic mode

 This mode is active when `gp_resource_group_cpu_ceiling_enforcement` is set to `false` \(default\).
 It is elastic in that Greenplum Database may allocate the CPU resources of an idle resource group to a busier one\(s\).
 In such situations, CPU resources are re-allocated to the previously idle resource group when that resource group next becomes active.
-If multiple resource groups are busy, they are allocated the CPU resources of any idle resource groups based on the ratio of their `cpu_hard_quota_limit`s.
-For example, a resource group created with a `cpu_hard_quota_limit` of 40 will be allocated twice as much extra CPU resource as a resource group that you create with a `cpu_hard_quota_limit` of 20.
+If multiple resource groups are busy, they are allocated the CPU resources of any idle resource groups based on the ratio of their `cpu_max_percent`s.
+For example, a resource group created with a `cpu_max_percent` of 40 will be allocated twice as much extra CPU resource as a resource group that you create with a `cpu_max_percent` of 20.

 #### <a id="enfmod"></a>Ceiling Enforcement mode

 This mode is active when `gp_resource_group_cpu_ceiling_enforcement` is set to `true`.
-The resource group is enforced to not use more CPU resources than the defined value `cpu_hard_quota_limit`, avoiding the use of the CPU burst feature.
+The resource group is enforced to not use more CPU resources than the defined value `cpu_max_percent`, avoiding the use of the CPU burst feature.

 ## <a id="topic8339717"></a>Memory Limits